AckerlyXu/heima/articles/storage/common/storage-decide-blobs-files-disks.md

 ---
-title: Deciding when to use Azure Blobs, Azure Files, or Azure Data Disks
+title: Deciding when to use Azure Blobs, Azure Files, or Azure Disks
 description: Learn about the different ways to store and access data in Azure to help you decide which technology to use.
 services: storage
-documentationcenter: ''
-author: yunan2016
+author: forester123
-manager: digimobile
+manager: josefree
-editor: tysonn

-ms.assetid:
 ms.service: storage
-ms.workload: storage
-ms.tgt_pltfrm: na
-ms.devlang: na
 ms.topic: article
-origin.date: 06/13/2017
+origin.date: 03/28/2018
-ms.date: '3/5/2018'
+ms.date: 05/07/2018
-ms.author: v-nany
+ms.author: v-johch
 ---

 # Deciding when to use Azure Blobs, Azure Files, or Azure Disks